ai-bearing/ai-bearing.github.io/index.markdown

 Hi, I'm Avinash.

 ## Who am I?
 I am a first-year mathematics PhD student at the University of Virginia.
-I got my undergraduate degree from Occidental College, where I studied math and was an opinions editor for the school's newspaper.
+I got my undergraduate degree from Occidental College, where I studied math and was an editor of the opinions section for the school's newspaper.
 I also participated in an REU at East Texas A&M University where my group worked on Toeplitz operators acting on weighted Bergman spaces.

-For Fall 2025, I am a discussion leader for a section of Calculus II (Math 1320), as well as the grader for Advanced Linear Algebra (Math 4651).
+For Spring 2026, I am a learning assistant for Elementary Linear Algebra and a grader for Survey of Algebra.

 ## [My CV](https://ai-bearing.github.io/CV/cv_2.pdf)